yehia67/documentation/utils/0.1/community/one-command-tangle/overview.md

 :::info:
 If you want to keep your private Tangle offline, but keep the HTTPS support, [follow the Caddy instructions for using your own certificate and key](https://caddyserver.com/docs/tls).
 Then, add the volumes for the certificate and key files to the `docker-compose-ssl.yml` file under `volumes` in the `proxy` object.

-If you do this, you won't be able to access your private Tangle in Trinity.
+If you do this, you will not be able to access your private Tangle in Trinity.
 :::

 ## Restart the network